 Most travelers to Socotra arrive via Sana'a.
 The entire old city is a UNESCO World Heritage Site, with tall ancient buildings and a fabulous market, and is well worth a visit.
 Not far outside of town is the surprising Palace on the Rock that, although not as old, is thoroughly dramatic and also great to see.

-When it does, commercial airline flights may return.
 In past years, commercial airline flights occurred to Socotra several times a week.
-The schedules change, but consistently, the flights have run on at least Monday, Wednesday, and Saturday.
-Yemenia Airlines flies once a week (Monday) from Sana'a.
-Felix airline flies from Sana'a several times a week and from Sharijah in the UAE once each week via Mukalla in Yemen.
+The schedules change, but consistently, the flights ran on at least Monday, Wednesday, and Saturday.
+Yemenia Airlines flew once a week (Monday) from Sana'a.
+Felix airline few from Sana'a several times a week and from Sharijah in the UAE once each week via Mukalla in Yemen.